Jutho/TensorKit.jl/docs/src/man/tensors.md

 multiplication.
 TensorKit.jl also supports (and exports) the mutating method `mul!(t, t1, t2)`.

-Furthermore, when tensor map instances endomorphisms, i.e. they have the same domain and codomain, there is a multiplicative identity which can be obtained as `one(t)` or `one!(t)`, where the latter overwrites the contents of `t`.
-We can then also try to invert them using `inv(t)`, or, in case their inverse is composed with another tensor `t2`, `t1\t2` or `t2/t1`.
-The latter syntax also accepts instances `t1` whose domain and codomain are not the same, and then amounts to `pinv(t1)`, the Moore-Penrose pseudoinverse.
-This, however, is only really justified for `TensorMap{S}` instances with `S isa EuclideanSpace`.
-Returning to endomorphisms, we can compute their trace via `tr(t)` and exponentiate them using `exp(t)`, or if the contents of `t` can be destroyed in the process, `exp!(t)`.
-Furthermore, there are a number of tensor factorizations for both endomorphisms and general homomorphism that we discuss below.

 `AbstractTensorMap` instances behave themselves as vectors (i.e. they are `𝕜`-linear) and so they can be multiplied by scalars and, if they live in the same space, i.e. have the same domain and codomain, they can be added to each other.
 There is also a `zero(t)`, the